 At the summer meeting in July each year one NCSBA Chapter will be awarded the title of 'Golden Achievement Chapter of the Year'.
 Once this level is achieved, it is recognized for 3 years before that chapter can apply again.
+Winning chapter will also be required to provide a committee member to serve for 3 years on the GAP committee.
+Does not have to be the same individual for all 3 years.
 Being outstanding is not all about the points.
 It's about effort and achievement.
 There are certain, determined items that a chapter must do to be successful.
 So, Chapters may be designated as 'Golden Achievement Chapters' by achieving the threshold levels of points in each category and continue to apply for the Chapter of the Year EACH year.